 Unlike marketing, selling is about short-term goals as it runs on a weekly/ monthly basis and so on.

-First of all, the basic plan which both selling and marketing follow is to consider the company’s history, check which things worked for the company and which didn’t, and, ultimately, how the company accomplished its goal.
+First of all, the basic plan that both selling and marketing follow is to consider the company’s history, check which things worked for the company and which didn’t, and, ultimately, how the company accomplished its goal.

-After taking into account customer’s demands, Marketers start talking about the product/services and make changes accordingly, such as the pricing of the product, where it is going to be sold, and to whom it is going to be sold.
+After taking into account customer demands, Marketers start talking about the product/services and make changes accordingly, such as the pricing of the product, where it is going to be sold, and to whom it is going to be sold.